sqlparser/sqlflow_public/grabit/readme.md

-Even better, grabit will fetch the data lineage back to the directory where the grabit is running. those data lineage result are stored in the `data/datalineage/` directory.
+Even better, grabit will fetch the data lineage back to the directory where the grabit is running.
+Those data lineage results are stored in the `data/datalineage/` directory.

-This parameter specify which kind of format is used to save the data lineage result.
+This parameter specifies which kind of format is used to save the data lineage result.

 Available values for this parameter:
-- 1: json, data lineage result in json.
+- 1: JSON, data lineage result in JSON.
-- 2: csv, data lineage result in CSV format.
+- 2: CSV, data lineage result in CSV format.
 - 3: diagram, in graphml format that can be viewed by yEd.

 This sample configuration means the output format is json.